top of page

 bg.png.webp

-Project on the implementation of the European Social Charter with the support of the Council of Europe
+Project on the Implementation of the European Social Charter with the Support of the Council of Europe

-· at least 10,000 students in grades 5-11 will attend the lesson "Children's rights in accordance with the European Social Charter"
+- at least 10,000 students in grades 5-11 attended the lesson "The Rights of the Child according to the European Social Charter"

-· the total information coverage of the project is over 1,000,000 people.
+- Total information coverage of the project - over 1,000,000 people.

 bg.png.webp